Term definitions

 Unconstrained Mode - Adjusting Metrics for a specific scenario (SIT Table)

-- SIT (Days)
+- Stock Days (Days)

-- Closing Stock (Unit/Value)
+- Stock Value (Unit/Value)

-- Sales In (Unit/Value)
+- Primary Sales (Unit/Value)

 To edit a number, simply click on it.
 An edit box will appear for you to make changes.